zilak/sinfo-backend-challengeJoao-Figueira/README.md

-Returns in JSON the closest dealer
+Returns in JSON the closest dealer.

 ### localhost:8000/bookings
 ###### method: GET

-Returns in JSON all bookings
+Returns in JSON all bookings.

 ### localhost:8000/bookings
 ###### method: POST